coolmsg/coolmsg-spec/V1-SPEC.md

 Some of the goals of the protocol are:

+- Simplicity
-- Simplicity.
+- Security
-- Security. (an object id is a [capability](https://en.wikipedia.org/wiki/Capability-based_security)).
-- Flexibility.
+- Flexibility

 # Protocol

-A client sends serialized messages to objects on the server, and those objects send messages as replies.
+A client sends serialized messages addressed to objects on the server, and those objects send messages as replies.

-Each object has an id, and each message has a well known type, each message sent is addressed to an object id, and each response corresponds to a message.
+Each object has an id, and each message has a well known type.

+Each message sent is addressed to an object id, and each response corresponds to a message.

 The object ID 0 is reserved for future use, and object ID 1 is always the bootstrap object.